practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

 ++question-mark++ shows neotree help, listing key bindings

 ++"a"++ adds a file, prompting for a name relative to the directory where ++"a"++ was pressed.
 The name can include new directories to be created.
-A name ending with ++forward-slash++ will create a directory rather than a file.
+A name ending with ++slash++ will create a directory rather than a file.

 ++"d"++ deletes the current file or directory (including sub-directories), a conformation prompt is shown